MarceloZapatta/weather-api/README.md

 - MySQL 8
 - Node 20

-## How to run
+## How to run - Laravel Sail
-- Is using laravel Sail
+- The project is using laravel Sail
 - Copy `.env.example` `.env`
 - Run `composer install`
 - This project is using OpenWeatherAPI, so insert your key at the `.env` key `OPEN_WEATHER_API_KEY=`